MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-unrealized-vat.md

 ---
-title: Setting Up Unrealized GST/HST
+title: Set Up Unrealized GST/HST
 description: If you're using cash-based accounting, you can specify how to handle unrealized GST/HST for sales and purchases.
 author: brentholtorf
 ms.topic: conceptual